categories > abrantix_

 Martin Gloor

-Martin is responsible for our Test Automation Product Department and Abrantix in the APAC region.
+Martin is responsible for the global product management of Abrantix as well as for our Australian operations.
 He is a payment industry specialist with a high knowledge of the business and in-depth technical skills.

 Comment by Thomas Fromherz |